 You can start the app by opening the web site: charts.hgmelectronics.com.
 Once you are there, you’ll be presented with a screen that looks like this:

 One the file is loaded, you will see the resulting charts, and you can use the scroll bar on the left side to move up and down among the charts.
-By default, one chart is created for each signal type which minimizes the number of Y axes on the right side.
+By default, one chart is created for each signal type which minimizes the number of Y axes on the left side.

 Navigation and Zoom

 You can make any graph bigger vertically by grabbing the divider between the graphs.

 You can move ahead and back in time by grabbing the center of the scrubbing slider at the bottom of the window, shown highlighted in blue: